SRCF/docs/content/tutorials/websites/deploy-a-web-app.md

 ```

 You can then run this by typing `ruby myapp.rb` and going to
 <http://localhost:4567> in your web browser.
-For futher information See
+For further information See
 the [Sinatra documentation](http://sinatrarb.com/intro.html).

 ### Express